itskhushi0/itskhushi0/README.md

 -->
 Hello, I'm Khushi👋

-Data Analyst specializing in turning structured data into actionable business insights for strategic decision-making.
+Data Analyst specializing in turning data into actionable insights for strategic decision-making.

 **What I Do:**
 - Query/analyze data using Excel, SQL, R, and Python